Caudiciform plants, also known as ‘Fat Plants’, are a grouping of many totally unrelated plants all having a fat, short, swollen stem-trunk.

 Crest and monstose are mutations of the cellular structure.

 These 3 genera produce rosettes with thick leaves.
 Graptopetalum is native to Mexico and Arizona.
 Graptoveria and Pachyveria are nursery hybrids.

 These 2 caudiciform genera, are unrelated except that they are both from Africa and Southeast Asia and are named after the country Aden.

 These 4 genera, in the Crassulaceae family, include plants from many parts of the world.

-The Bromeliads, like Cacti and Agavaceae are a New World family.
+The Bromeliads, like Cactaceae and Agavaceae are a New World family.

-There are around 200 species in the genus, most from Mexico, some from the southern United States and into South America.
+Most of these are from Mexico, although they occur in the southern United States and into South America.

 Four related genera native to South Africa that grow in a Mediterranean like environment with winter-rainfall; similar to that of Southern California.